Density-dependent habitat selection and consequences for fitness in a fluctuating ground squirrel population

 A habitat map of our study site at the Rocky Mountain Biological Laboratory in Gothic, Colorado.
 Squirrels have access to five microhabitat types: Aspen forest, Dry Meadow, Spruce Forest, Wet meadow, and Willow community.

-Habitat comprises a combination of resources (for example, food, water, space) and conditions (for example, temperature, absence of enemies) that are critical to an animal's performance, or 'fitness' (the ability to survive or reproduce).
+Habitat comprises a combination of resources (such as food, water, space) and conditions (for example, temperature, absence of enemies) that are critical to an animal's performance, or 'fitness' (the ability to survive or reproduce).
 However, selection for certain habitat types or features may vary with changing population density.
 While wildlife management requires understanding these habitat-fitness relationships, access to these data is rare in wild mammal populations.

 After assessing habitat use on two different spatial scales, results show that golden-mantled ground squirrels preferentially select for dry meadow habitat, and they select against other habitat types, such as wet meadow (Veratrum plant communities) and willow communities.
-A series of statistical models suggest that access to perches, such as rocks or other vantage points from which squirrels could look out for predators, is the key variable that makes dry meadow habitat desirable.
-Local population density, or the density realized by each individual, has a negative effect on access to preferred habitat.
-Preliminary results suggest that this matters because access to dry meadow habitat significantly increases body mass upon emergence from hibernation, which may be important for survival.
+A series of statistical models suggest that squirrels that share space with fewer neighbors, or that have access to a greater number of perches, such as rocks or other vantage points from which squirrels could look out for predators, were more likely to survive from one year to the next.
+This work furthers our understanding about the causes and consequences of changes in habitat use, providing insight to wildlife management and conservation.

 Predictive models show that access to perches, from which golden-mantled ground squirrels can gain predator visibility, influences habitat selection.
 As the number of perches within a given space increases, preferred use of that space increases.